 Key differences between Type 2 and Type 3 Titanium Anodizing

-Type 2 differs significantly from Type 3 titanium anodizing.
+Titanium finishes differ significantly between Type 2 and Type 3 titanium anodizing.

 |Type 2||Type 3|